Ben Sauls: Pittsburgh Steelers

 Sauls signed with the Pittsburgh Steelers as an undrafted free agent on April 26, 2025.
 He was waived on August 25.

 Atlanta Falcons

 On September 23, 2025, the Atlanta Falcons signed Sauls to their practice squad.
 He was released on November 4.

 New York Giants

 On November 11, 2025, Sauls signed with the New York Giants' practice squad.

+On December 21, 2025, Sauls made his first professional start against the Minnesota Vikings, becoming the first left footed kicker in the league to appear in a regular season game since Sebastian Janikowski in the 2018 season.
+He was signed to the active roster on December 27.

+On August 30, 2026, Sauls was waived with an injury settlement.